qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - need an option for mark all as read
 - i why are all messages always marked read even new mails are marked read automatically
 - its of you just can't mark all emails as read at the same time
-- ism using this email app on my iphone because i like it better than the native mail app but all messages coming in are being marked as read before i can even read them sometimes when i open the app they are marked as unread but within a second or two get automated marked as read other times they are already marked as read when i open the tbsp whats up tony splat
+- i'm using this email app on my iphone because i like it better than the native mail app but all messages coming in are being marked as read before i can even read them sometimes when i open the app they are marked as unread but within a second or two get automated marked as read other times they are already marked as read when i open the app
 - its great because it has a mark as read option from notification
 - how do i mark all read i can select all but not change to read
 - not up to mark